-After a short stint doing backups for South African singer, Sonti Mndebele, and being the lead singer for a local jazz band, The Jazzcats, Lindsey had features in MI Abaga's "Talk About It", "Illegal Music" and Jesse Jagz' "Jag Of All Trades".
+After a short stint doing backups for South African singer, Sonti Mndebele, being the lead singer for a local jazz band, The Jazzcats, Lindsey has also had collaborations with peers like MI Abaga, Jesse Jagz, Laolu Senbanjo and British trumpeter, Tom Arthurs.

-Having opened for acts like Asa and the French Nicolas Folmer Quartet during their Nigerian tour, Brown (2013),her acclaimed EP, was released and got her third place in Radio France Internationale's Prix Decouvertes.
+Having opened for acts like the French Nicolas Folmer Quartet, South African Mi Casa and Asa during their Nigerian tour, her acclaimed EP, Brown (2013) was released and got her third place in Radio France Internationale’s (RFI) Prix Découvertes in the same year.

 “If you’ve never taken me up on anything, please do on this: Lindsey Abudei’s “...And The Bass Is Queen.” is the best album I’ve heard in years.”